 During my career I have developed a wide-range of expertise in the heritage sector.
 This page briefly highlights some of my skill-sets across a number of areas, including public engagement, education, curation, media work, research and writing.
 If you would like to contact me in relation to any of these elements please email me at firstname.lastname@example.org.

 I have contributed regularly to both traditional and online print media in the form of feature pieces.
-Included among them are The Irish Times, thejournal.ie and the Irish Examiner.
+Included among them are The Irish Times, thejournal.ie and the Irish Examiner, along with regional newspapers such as the Newcastle Chronicle.
 You can find links to some of those articles below.
 I have also been interviewed about my work for publications such as the Civil War Times and Ireland’s Military Story.

 I am a regular contributor to radio, both local and national.
 I have frequently discussed historical and archaeological topics on all three of Ireland’s major national radio stations across a range of programming.
 Some of the major national shows I have been interview on are listed below.
 I have also regularly contributed to history podcasts, principally on the topic of the Irish in the American Civil War.